jupyter-widgets/ipywidgets/docs/source/embedding.md

 `conda`.

-In the `conf.py` sphinx configuration file, add `jupyter_sphinx.embed_widgets` to list of enabled extensions.
+In the `conf.py` sphinx configuration file, add `jupyter_sphinx.embed_widgets` to the list of enabled extensions.

 Two directives are provided: `ipywidgets-setup` and `ipywidgets-display`.